Valuation Guide

 Extend Now or Wait?

-The decision turns on three things: where you sit relative to 80 years, the value of your flat, and your appetite for waiting.
-There is no universally right answer.
+The decision turns on three things: where you sit relative to 80 years, the value of your flat and your appetite for waiting.
+There is no universally right answer, and this is general information rather than advice on your own case: the numbers that settle it come from a surveyor's valuation.

 • Lease above 85 years: Less urgent.
 Marriage value is some way off.
 Extension can be done at leisure, and if LAFRA's marriage value abolition takes effect before you reach 80 years, you avoid the issue entirely.
 But the lease is still ticking down, and the cost of extending creeps up year on year.